Isivile23/Data-Analytics-Week-1/Week-2 Module 2.md

 * Instead of using API or a web service, web scraper reads a web page similar to a web browser, such as Chrome, Safari, or Edge.
 #### Human-in-the-Loop

+* There are times when the data you seek exists only in people's minds.
+For example, you can extract the most popular and profitable motorcycling destination from your existing internal data.
+You can get weather information from an API packaged as a web service.
+You can glean insight into competitive pricing by scraping your competitors' websites.
+Even with all of these data sources, you may still want insight into how customers feel about the services you provide.
 #### Surveys

+* One way to collect data directly from the customers is by conducting a survey.

 #### Survey Tools

+* Instead of designing a custom application to collect survey data, several survey products let you design complex surveys without worrying about building a database.
+* Qualtrics is a powerful tool for developing and administering surveys

 #### Observation

+* Observation is the act of collecting primary source data, from either people or machine.
+* Observational data can be qualitative or quantitative.
+* Collecting qualitative observational data leads to unstructured data challenges.
+* Quantitative obsevations are much easier to collect and interpret.

 #### Sampling

+* Regardless of the data acquisition approach, you may end up with more data than is practical to manipulate.
+Imagine you are doing analytics in an Internet-of-Things environment, in which 800 billion events occur daily.
+Though it is possible, ingesting and storing 800 billion records is a challenging task.
+Manipulating 800 billion records takes a lot of computing power.
+* Suppose you want to analyse one day's worth of data.
+In that case, the 800 billion records represent the total population, or the number of events, available.
+Since manipulating 800 billion records is unwieldy, you might collect a sample, or subset, of the overall population.